+33 2 33 27 54 71

 ITINERARY BEST ON FRIDAY - SATURDAY - SUNDAY- HOLIDAYS- BANK HOLIDAY

 BEWARE THE PERCHE EATS AT LUNCH TIME !!!
-MOST OF THE PLACES ARE CLOSED FROM 12.00
+MOST OF THE PLACES ARE CLOSED FROM 12.00 TO 2-3PM

 GREAT MARKET ON SATURDAY IN MORTAGNE AU PERCHE